Classic Albums - Houses Of The Holy

 5. Dancing Days

-"Dancing Days" features a mesmerizing, hypnotic riff that showcases Page's ability to create simple yet memorable guitar parts.
+"Dancing Days" features a mesmerising, hypnotic riff that showcases Page's ability to create simple yet memorable guitar parts.
 The tuning for this song is open G (D-G-D-G-B-D), which allows for interesting chord voicings and slide work.
-Page mainly utilizes the G major pentatonic scale and the G Mixolydian mode throughout the song.
-The solo section demonstrates his skillful use of string bends, hammer-ons, and pull-offs, creating a fluid, melodic solo that complements the song's vibe.
+Page mainly utilises the G major pentatonic scale and the G Mixolydian mode throughout the song.
+The solo section demonstrates his skilful use of string bends, hammer-ons, and pull-offs, creating a fluid, melodic solo that complements the song's vibe.

 6. D'yer Mak'er